-In Virginia, you can only purchase grass carp from a certified triploid grass carp producer that is authorized to sell carp by The Virginia Department of Game and Inland Fisheries.
+In Virginia, you can only purchase grass carp from a certified triploid grass carp producer that is authorized to sell carp by The Virginia Department of Wildlife Resources.
 These vendors go through rigorous testing procedures to ensure that all the carp they sell are triploid (have an extra set of chromosomes) and cannot reproduce.
 The list of approved vendors may change annually, so please make sure your vendor is authorized to sell grass carp in Virginia at the time of application submission.
 The list of approved vendors can be found on this website or attached to the permit application.

 I just stocked grass carp this year and they are not working, do I need to stock more?